 Arsenic in the body.
 The majority of poisoning comes from ingesting it; however, it can also be absorbed through the skin and lungs.
 Studies have shown arsenic poisoning to be linked to cancer, heart disease, diabetes and strokes.
 It is especially risky for pregnant women, possibly causing birth defects and also for developing children who may experience IQ impairments.
 In the body, this substance can be discovered with a simple urine test.

-There is no way to know arsenic exists in your water without a water test.
+The only way to know for sure that your water is safe is with a water test!
 If you are concerned about your drinking water, call us today to schedule a free consultation.

 Information on Arsenic in Food, Water & Other Sources– Learn more about the risks from this comprehensive website.